gmc17/ShortDeckNoLuckPoker/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the AGPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Authors
 [Glen Cahilly](https://github.com/gmc17)